 Proximity to Washington, D.C. with its stable and growing Federal government workforce was one important factor in Montgomery County’s growth as a suburban jurisdiction.
 Other important factors included the Metropolitan Branch of the B&O Railroad, electric streetcar lines and automobiles, the Washington Suburban Sanitary Commission and Maryland National Capital Park & Planning Commission, an excellent school system, engaged citizens, and responsive county & local government leaders.

 Montgomery County’s suburban history includes the emergence of late 19th Century railroad and streetcar suburbs, the explosive growth of 20th Century automobile-oriented suburbs, and a shift in the early 21st Century to planning transit oriented, pedestrian friendly, higher density development.
 The existing examples of these evolving suburban environments makes Montgomery County a microcosm of the positive as well as negative effects of suburban development on residents, institutions and land.

-Montgomery County, MD is recognized as a national leader in suburban land use, planning and development.
-Planners and scholars hold up as a model the County’s “Wedges and Corridors” development plan from the 1960’s that for more than five decades has helped focus growth along major roadways, preserved green space and allowed for the establishment of an Agricultural Reserve.
+Montgomery County, Maryland is recognized as a national leader in suburban land use, planning, and development.
+Planners and scholars hold up as a model the County’s “Wedges and Corridors” development plan from the 1960’s that for more than five decades has helped focus growth along major roadways, preserved green space, and allowed for the establishment of an Agricultural Reserve.